WireGuard/wireguard-linux-compat/README.md

     $ make DEV=<name>
     $ sudo make install

-Where <name> is the name of your WireGuard device.
+Where <name> is the name of your notWG device.
 You can choose almost any name (e.g foobar).
 Do not use 'wireguard' as the name, this will cause conflict with original wireguard driver.

 **More information may be found at [WireGuard.com](https://www.wireguard.com/).**